microsoft/Microsoft.Unity.Analyzers/doc/index.md

 [USP0009](USP0009.md) | IDE0051 | Don't flag methods with MenuItem/ContextMenu attribute or referenced by a field with the ContextMenuItem attribute as unused
 [USP0010](USP0010.md) | IDE0051 | Don't flag fields with the ContextMenuItem attribute as unused
 [USP0011](USP0011.md) | IDE0044 | Don't make fields with the ContextMenuItem attribute read-only
-[USP0012](USP0012.md) | IDE0051 | Don't flag private methods with InitializeOnLoadMethod or RuntimeInitializeOnLoadMethod attribute as unused
+[USP0012](USP0012.md) | IDE0051 | Don't flag private methods with InitializeOnLoadMethod, RuntimeInitializeOnLoadMethod or DidReloadScripts attribute as unused
 [USP0013](USP0013.md) | CA1823 | Don't flag private fields with SerializeField or SerializeReference attributes as unused [USP0014](USP0014.md) | CA1822 | The Unity runtime invokes Unity messages
 [USP0015](USP0015.md) | CA1801 | The Unity runtime invokes Unity messages